fboerman/blog/content/posts/flowbased/nordic_flowbased/index.md

 </figure>

 ## Market Simulation Results
-The FlowBased domain results are not the only outputs of the parallel run.
+The Flowbased domain results are not the only outputs of the parallel run.
 These capacity results are also used to simulate the market with real market data.
 From there we can see changes in price results.
 As outlined above these results are not a big set, only 960 hours are available.
 These are only the prices and prices spreads, no social welfare analysis is shown.
 This is available in the reports that are published next to it, but those are only available for two weeks so I have left them out of scope for this post for now.

 A simple but interesting visualization is the average price shift between simulations and production.
 In figure 4 below this is visualized in a map per bidding zone present in the external parallel run.
 Here you can also see some non Nordic bidding zones.
 These have interconnections with the Nordic zones and are thus also impacted.
 {{<figure src="prices_diff.png" caption="Figure 4: Average difference between simulated prices and production prices per hour over all hours, negative number means a lower price on average in the simulations.
 All in EUR/MWh" clickable="true">}}